roc-streaming/roc-toolkit/docs/sphinx/internals/code_structure.rst

 See `Doxygen documentation <https://roc-streaming.org/toolkit/doxygen/>`_ for details.

-Modules can be grouped into a few layers, as shown on the diagram above:
+Modules can be grouped into several layers, as shown on the diagram above:

 * network I/O layer (roc_netio)

-* processing layer (roc_pipeline), with two sublayers:
+* processing layer (roc_pipeline), with two sub-layers:

- * packet processing sublayer (roc_packet, roc_rtp, roc_rtcp, roc_fec, and others)
+ * packet processing sub-layer (roc_packet, roc_rtp, roc_rtcp, roc_fec, and others)

- * frame processing sublayer (roc_audio)
+ * frame processing sub-layer (roc_audio)

 * sound I/O layer (roc_sndio)

-* control layer (roc_ctl, roc_perr)
+* control layer (roc_ctl)

+* peer layer (roc_peer)

 On receiver media flows from network I/O layer, through processing layer, to sound I/O layer.
 Accordingly, on sender media flows from sound I/O layer, through processing layer, to network I/O layer.
 On both receiver and sender, there is also control layer that handles various supportive tasks.
+Finally, peer layer is a top-level layer which glues everything together.

 Here is the full list of available modules: